Chad Michaels

 Chad Michael Storbeck, known professionally as Chad Michaels (born March 20, 1971), is an American drag performer and professional Cher impersonator.
-He was the runner-up of the fourth season of RuPaul's Drag Race, alongside Phi Phi O'Hara, and the winner of the first season of RuPaul's Drag Race All Stars.
+He was a runner-up in the fourth season of RuPaul's Drag Race and the winner of the first season of RuPaul's Drag Race All Stars.
 In 2013, he released "Tragic Girl", his debut single and music video.

 Early life

 Michaels was born Chad Michael Storbeck to former high school football player Jerry Michael Storbeck of Aurelia, Iowa and salon worker Linda Storbeck Olson of Encinitas, California at Arcadia Methodist Hospital in Arcadia, California on March 20, 1971.
 His parents graduated from Pasadena High School and Aurelia High School, respectively, and wed in 1968.
 They resided in Olivenhain, Encinitas, California at the time of his birth before they moved to Los Angeles, and then again to San Diego, where he was raised.
 He originally went by the drag name "Brigitte Love."
-Michaels chose to perform under his own name after working at "An Evening at La Cage" in Las Vegas, which required the drag queens to use male stage names.
+Michaels chose to perform under his own name after working at "An Evening at La Cage" in Las Vegas, which required the drag queens to use masculine stage names.
 Michaels is married to Adam Magee.

 Career

+Michaels began his career as a celebrity impersonator, being especially known for his Cher impressions.

+After his run on Drag Race, Chad continued to perform as Cher.